 Pursuant to the terms of the Partnership Agreement, the Limited Partner is required to make capital contributions totaling \$4,979,701, subject to adjustment based on the amount of low-income housing tax credits generated by the Partnership.
 The Managing General Partner is required to make \$83,060 in capital contributions, and the Co-General Partner is required to make \$40 in capital contributions.
-As of December 31, 2020, \$4,979,701 in Limited Partner capital contributions and \$83,100 in General Partner capital contributions had been received.
+As of December 31, 2020, all required capital contributions had been paid.